ryuchenn/Food-Ordering-System/README.md

-# OrderFlowManager
+# Food Ordering System
 ## Introduction
-This project simulates the entire process of setting up a restaurant website, from placing orders on a delivery platform to having the delivery personnel deliver the meals to the customers.
-This project use Node.js, Express, EJS, and MongoDB with Mongoose.
-It allows customer to order the menu, visitor view the website, and host add the menu to their restaurant.
-In addition, I am preparing to develop an ordering system for in-house dining, which will be offered to customers dining in the restaurant using APP or website (Path: ./Indoor_Ordering ).
+This project aims to simulate the commercial application of Uber Eats and mobile ordering for dine-in service.
+This project uses React.js, Node.js, Express, EJS, and MongoDB with Mongoose.

+- Food Delivery (Path: ./server):
+Simulating the operational model of Uber's commercial application, we have built a restaurant and an ordering website similar to Uber Eats.
+We simulate the entire process of delivering food, from placing orders on a delivery platform to having the delivery personnel bring the meals to customers.
+- Dine-in Ordering (Path: ./Indoor_Ordering):
+When customers arrive at the restaurant, they can use their phones to scan the QR code corresponding to their table and place an order.
+Once the order is placed, the data is sent to MongoDB, where it presents the corresponding order, table number, and meals to the kitchen for preparation.

 ## Features